I believe that I have been fortunate to live in a great country in a great time in history characterized by growth.

 Continual lowering of the cost and increasing the capability of semiconductor devices and their innovative use in computation equipment.

-Improvement of the User Interface it is not required to understand the underlying structure of the system.
+Improvement of the Interface so that productive use does not require understanding of the structure of the system.

 The ability of virtually all people to access needed power to perform heating, air conditioning, lighting, control and motion tasks.